American RBST Foundation Flock USA0001

 that sheep have, they are good at it and they can kill one another.
 One must

-be very observant and cautious when around rams at this time of the year and
+be very observant and cautious when around rams at this time of the year

-plan ahead when they need to be worked.
+caught be two rams charging each other.
+Plan ahead when they need to be worked.
 If a ram has become too tame he will

 loose his respect for you as alpha and

 treat you as he would any other adversary.
-I have found that keeping a

 larger group of males as a bachelor flock is easier to manage than just